jaanga/events/sf-webgl-2014-03-13/r1/readme.md

 <div style=display:none >
-Newton said 'I am standing on the shoulder's of giants'
+Newton said 'I am standing on the shoulder's of giants'.  <br>

 He was very smart.
-You should we should - all follow in his footsteps.
+You should we should - all follow in his footsteps.  <br>

 Just make sure your feet are clean so you don't dirty the shoulders.

 This talk is about helping you find good sholders to stand on